DuckProjects/Auto-Deploy-Anonymous-VPN/README.md

 No problems have been identified.
 If you got some, please report.

 ## Anonimity/Security enhancments Tips & Tricks
-- Customize the reverse DNS of your server/VPS (generally on your hoster webmanager)
+- If possible, customize the reverse DNS of your server/VPS (generally on your hoster webmanager)

 > DuckProjects.Net